 Students have 5 years to complete their program.
 At the end of the 5 years, a student can request an extension.
 Extensions are decided on a case to case basis, taking into consideration if the student has consistently submitted coursework and the amount of work that is needed to complete the program.
-Extensions are meant to be a way for a student who has only 2 births or 1 course to complete their program.
 All academic credit must follow the "Maximum Time Frame requirement" policy.
 If credits our outside of maximum timeframe student pays a la carte fees or transfers in credits per "Transfer of Academic Credit Policy and Procedure".
-Extensions are granted for up to 6 months to allow the student to complete their program.
 Extensions are granted by the President.